Fordson: Fordson origins, Model F, and Model N

 The tractor used a 20 hp, inline four-cylinder engine.
 The engine was similar to the Ford Model T engine in many respects.
 Like many engines of its day, it was multifuel-capable; it was usually tuned for gasoline or kerosene, but alcohol could also be burned.
-(Tractor vaporising oil [TVO] existed in 1920 but was not yet widely used.
+(Tractor vaporizing oil [TVO] existed in 1920 but was not yet widely used.
 It entered broader use in the 1930s and 1940s.)
-Like many other multifuel machines, the Fordson started on gasoline from a small auxiliary tank (just a few quarts) and then switched over to the main fuel tank once warmed up sufficiently (no more than 5 minutes).
+Like many other multifuel machines, the Fordson started on gasoline from a small auxiliary tank (just a few quarts/litres) and then switched over to the main fuel tank once warmed up sufficiently (no more than 5 minutes).
 To handle the kerosene (or, rarely, TVO), the intake system had a vaporizer downstream of the carburetor.
 The mixture coming from the carburetor was intentionally rich, and the vaporizer heated it and mixed it with more air to lean it out to the final ratio before entering the inlet manifold.
-The intake system also had a water-bath air cleaner to filter the dust out of the air inhaled by the engine (an invention that did not originate at Ford but that was still rather novel in 1917).
+The intake system also had a water bath air cleaner to filter the dust out of the air inhaled by the engine (an invention that did not originate at Ford but that was still rather novel in 1917).
 Air cleaning is critical to engine lifespan, even for road vehicles and most especially for farming and construction vehicles (which work in environments where dirt is frequently stirred up into the air).
 The Fordson carburetor and air cleaner were designed by Holley.
 In later decades, the water bath would be replaced with an oil bath for better filtering performance.